 With hydrolized bovine collagen, there aren't many side effects to note, as the smaller bits of protein are easier for your body to digest and absorb (as opposed to gelatins, which has a larger particle size and can cause bloating in some people).

 However, you want to make sure you're seek out a supplement from a reputable company with third-party verifications on the label, just to make sure there aren't any contaminants.
 Grass-fed, pasture-raised is the way to go, as it's derived from cows raised in strict standards—which ensures better quality.

 Of course, if you have a beef allergy, you'll want to steer clear.
 And if you're taking any medications, it's best to consult your primary care doctor to make sure taking collagen won't interfere.

 Is it OK to take collagen peptides daily?

-According to a study found in the peer-reviewed journal, Nutrients, taking 2.5 to 15 grams of collagen peptides per day should be safe and effective.
+According to a study found in the peer-reviewed journal, Nutrients, taking 2.5 to 15 grams of collagen peptides per day17 should be safe and effective.
 So, yes, it should be fine to take collagen peptides daily—in other research studies, like this one about nail health18, participants took collagen every day for 24 weeks before scientists took note of the benefits.

 Still, you should speak to your doctor if you have any concerns about taking collagen daily, or at all, for that matter.